tjayr/infinispan-app/README.md

 `curl http://localhost:9001/modules`

-The bug manifests as an exception when making a subsequent call to either node which causes the data to be unmarshalled: `curl http://localhost:900[1|2]/modules`
+The bug manifests as an exception when unmarshalling the data on a read from the cache.
+This can be triggered by making a subsequent call to either node. `curl http://localhost:9002/modules`

 ```shell
 Servlet.service() for servlet [dispatcherServlet] in context with path [] threw exception [Request processing failed; nested exception is org.infinispan.commons.dataconversion.EncodingException: ISPN000495: ProtostreamTranscoder encountered error transcoding content] with root cause